- St Basil's Cathedral, Moscow

 Traditional Russia is bought alive at Mandrogi.
 On the shores of the river Svir, a Russian village has been recreated with houses and museums.

 Journey from historic Moscow to majestic St Petersburg on this Russian river cruise

 Explore historic Moscow and impressive St Petersburg.
-Discover a wealth of historic treasures – from the picturesque wooden buildings of Kizhi Island to the splendours of the Hermitage collections – on this leisurely river cruise.
+Discover a wealth of historic treasures – from the picturesque wooden buildings of Kizhi Island to the splendour of the Hermitage collections – on this leisurely Russian river cruise.

 29 meals: 10 breakfasts, 9 lunches and 10 dinners